hangoeun16/hangoeun16.github.io/_lit_review/2025-12-26-Description_Logic.markdown

   - julia $\not\approx$ john: Julia and John are different individuals.
   - julia $\approx$ john: Julia and John refer to the same individual.

+### Expressing Terminological Knowledge with TBox Axioms
+**TBox axiom**: describe relationships between concepts (set of individuals).
+The two simple TBox axioms are concept inclusion and concept equivalence.

+*Concept inclusion axioms* asserts one concept is a subconcept of the other.
+Consider `Mother $\sqsubseteeq$ Parent`:
+  - natural language: all mothers are parents.
+  - precise description: a concept Mother is *subsumed* by the concept Parent.

+So, if we know `Mother(julia)` and `Mother $\sqsubseteeq$ Parent' we can infer that `Parent(julia)` in other words, Julia is a parent.
+Notice that this ability to infer from the existing information is the characteristics of DL.

+*Concept equivalence axioms* asserts two concepts have same instances.
+Consider `Person $\equiv$ Human`:
+  - natural language: all persons are human and vice versa.
+  - precise description: a concept Person is *equivalent* to the concept Human.

+While these TBox axioms are useful, there are many complex relationships.
+So, we employ other complex concept expressions.

+#### Boolean Concept Constructors

 ### References
 1. [12.7.2 Unique Names Assumption](https://artint.info/html1e/ArtInt_302.html)